buildCodeZ/buildz/README.md

     <true, bool>
 ]
 only realize codes of read and write now,  code of format checking may be writing in future, if I have time.

+2. build instance and run from confz format configure file(buildz.build, buildz.base) description is not done yet here is an example in buildz/demo you can open an commond line in demo folder and run like this:
+        1) python test.py ./demo.confz ./value.confz
+        or:
+        2) python test.py ./run.confz
+    1) and 2) is equivalent
 ```